Titanic Belfast: Design and construction

-Eric Kuhne and Associates were commissioned as concept architects, with Todd Architects appointed as lead consultants.
+CivicArts / Eric Kuhne and Associates were commissioned as concept architects, with Todd Architects appointed as lead consultants.
 The building's design is intended to reflect Belfast's history of shipmaking and the industrial legacy bequeathed by Harland & Wolff.
 Its angular form recalls the shape of ships' prows, with its main "prow" angled down the middle of the Titanic and Olympic slipways towards the River Lagan.
 Most of the building's façade is clad in 3,000 individual silver anodised aluminium shards.
 It stands 126 ft high, the same height as Titanics hull.